mathiasertl/django-ca/docs/source/acme.rst

 ======================

 A CA can only be used for issuing certificates via ACMEv2 if explicitly enabled.
 You have to enable the feature for every CA individually.
-You an do so either in the admin interface or via the command line when creating a CA or editing it:
+You can do so either in the admin interface or via the command line when creating a CA or editing it:

 .. code-block:: console